 If you are a person doing well using these options, this might not be the right time to consider adult stem cell treatment.

 A: If you are doing well with your current medical therapy, you may not be an ideal candidate for adult stem cell therapy.
 Persons should consider adult stem cell therapy for COPD include:

 Persons who have not responded very well to their medical treatment

-- Persons who responded earlier to treatment but are no longer responding
+Persons who responded earlier to treatment but are no longer responding

-- Persons who cannot tolerate the recommended treatment
+Persons who cannot tolerate the recommended treatment

-- Persons wishing to avoid the recommended treatment such as surgery
+Persons wishing to avoid the recommended treatment such as surgery

-- Persons for whom nothing has been effective.
+Persons for whom nothing has been effective.

 Lung changes in COPD

-Most of the time repeat deployment is done after the patient has seen some improvement and more improvement is sought.
+A: Most of the time repeat deployment is done after the patient has seen some improvement and more improvement is sought.
 Occasionally, repeat deployment is done because the patient has lost some improvement previously seen.
 The question of how many deployments are best and how often they are needed is an area of intense interest and study at this time.
-It is too early to say conclusively that adult stem cells treatment promotes the growth of new lung cells.
+It is too early to say conclusively that adult stem cell treatment promotes the growth of new lung cells.

+Innovations Medical offers stem cell procedures for COPD at both our Dallas and Fort Worth practice locations.
 We hope we have answered the majority of your questions.
-If you have others or wish to schedule a consultation please call: 214-420-7970.
+If you have others or wish to schedule a consultation please call (214) 643-8665 or contact us online.